Quantum thermalization and average entropy of a subsystem

 As mentioned in the previous subsection, any state of the full system at the energy scale $E$ can be represented by a linear combination of kets in $\mathcal{T}_E$.
 Accordingly, we write a typical state at energy scale $E$ in the following way:

 where the summation $\sum'_{n,m}$ is over tensor product states in $\mathcal{T}_E$.
-Here $c_{n,m}$ are random numbers with the usual normalization constraint: $\sum'_{n,m}|c_{n,m}|^2=1$.
+Here, $c_{n,m}$ are random coefficients sampled from, say, a Gaussian distribution with zero mean, subject to the normalization constraint $\sum'_{n,m} |c_{n,m}|^2 = 1$.
 The elements of the reduced density matrix of subsystem 1 are given by:

 where $d_2$ is the number of (orthonormal) kets of subsystem 2 at the energy scale $\overline{E}_2=\frac{l_2}{l_1+l_2}E$.
 If we take the random numbers $c_{n,m}$ to be of the same order, i.e., $|c_{n,m}|\sim\frac{1}{\sqrt{d_1d_2}}$, then all the diagonal elements of $\rho_1$ would be of the order $(\rho_1)_{i,i}\sim \frac{1}{d_1}$.
 The off-diagonal elements of $\rho_1$ will be vanishingly small in the thermodynamic limit.
-This shows that the VN entropy of a typical state at the given energy scale $E$ is $S_1\simeq \ln{d_1}$, similar to Eq. \ref{avne1_2}.
+This shows that the VN entropy of a typical state at the given energy scale $E$ is $S_1=-\text{Tr}{(\rho_1\ln{\rho_1})}\simeq \ln{d_1}$, similar to Eq. \ref{avne1_2}.